City revives anti-rat working group to fight infestations | CBC News

 "I don't think we're winning this battle," he lamented.

-In a request to staff, Brockington said residents want to see the city step up efforts to stop the rats population from growing and moving between neighbourhoods.
+In a request to staff, Brockington said residents want to see the city step up efforts to stop the rat population from growing and moving between neighbourhoods.

-Public outreach on how residents can help address the problem and city monitoring of property standards are also part of the request.
+Public outreach about how residents can help address the problem and city monitoring of property standards are also part of the request.

 Rats along light rail construction